 All officers need to be involved in helping their colleagues through the issues of police work.
 If an investigator comes upon a particularly horrific case, the other officers need to proactively encourage and watch carefully their colleagues.
 It is the duty and responsibility of all police personnel to watch their comrades and encourage openness, in as much as case operations allow.
 Feelings need to be expressed, while at the same time not allowing the entire office or squad moving towards unhealthy or unethical directions.

-First Responders First can assist police officers that are really having a difficult time with intensive and comprehensive treatment.
+First Responders First can assist police officers that are really having a difficult time with intensive and comprehensive depression treatment.
 We are usually free to the officer since insurance will pay for most of the expenses.
 Let your officers know that part of the public trust they serve is fundamentally based on first remaining healthy themselves.
 There are positive ways to cope with depression.
 Being macho must include being honest with one’s self and others; get help with any of the signs listed above.